Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Existence and Computation

 Assume next that $G \in \G_3$, that is, machines have identical speeds.
 Let $t$ be the lowest start time of a job in $\Gamma$ during the BR-cycle.
 Let $M_1$ be a machine on which $t$ is achieved.
 Let $i$ be the job in $\Gamma$ with highest priority on $M_1$.
 Clearly, once $i$ achieves start time, $t$, it cannot have an additional beneficial move, as this will contradict its choice.

-Finally, if $G \in \G_4$, that is, when machines share a global priority list, then once the job in $\Gamma$ with the highest priority migrates, it selects the machine with the lowest total weight of jobs in $N \setminus \Gamma$ that precedes it, and cannot have an additional beneficial move later.
+Finally, if $G \in \G_4$, that is, when machines share a global priority list, then once the job in $\Gamma$ with the highest priority migrates, it selects the machine with the lowest total processing time of jobs in $N \setminus \Gamma$ that precedes it, and cannot have an additional beneficial move later.

 \end{proof}